Bluscream/VRC-Photon-Deobfuscator/README.md

 1. PhotonPlayer
 2. PhotonNetwork
 3. PhotonView
-4. Some other core functions(like OnEvent) in classes like PunTurnManager.
+4. A few other unnamed classes with relevant methods like OnEvent.

 (enum functionality is temporarily disabled)
 Current Enums being deobfuscated: